 The planet Jupiter’s four largest moons are called the Galilean satellites after Italian astronomer Galileo Galilei, who first observed them in 1610.
 The German astronomer Simon Marius claimed to have seen the moons around the same time, but he did not publish his observations and so Galileo is given the credit for their discovery.
 These large moons, named Io, Europa, Ganymede, and Callisto, are each distinctive worlds.

 Io is the most volcanically active body in the solar system.
-Io’s surface is covered by sulfur in different colorful forms.
+Io’s surface is covered by sulphur in different colourful forms.
 As Io travels in its slightly elliptical orbit, Jupiter’s immense gravity causes “tides” in the solid surface that rise 100 m (300 feet) high on Io, generating enough heat for volcanic activity and to drive off any water.
 Io’s volcanoes are driven by hot silicate magma.

 Europa’s surface is mostly water ice, and there is evidence that it may be covering an ocean of water or slushy ice beneath.
 Europa is thought to have twice as much water as does Earth.
 This moon intrigues astrobiologists because of its potential for having a “habitable zone.”
 Life forms have been found thriving near subterranean volcanoes on Earth and in other extreme locations that may be analogues to what may exist on Europa.

 Ganymede is the largest moon in the solar system (larger than the planet Mercury), and is the only moon known to have its own internally generated magnetic field.

 Callisto’s surface is extremely heavily cratered and ancient — a visible record of events from the early history of the solar system.
 However, the very few small craters on Callisto indicate a small degree of current surface activity.

 Moons of Saturn